Qiskit/qiskit_sphinx_theme/docs_guide/intro/new_doc_project.rst

 ===================================================

 Once you have a working documentation project, you may want to deploy it to `qiskit.org <https://qiskit.org/>`_.
 This can be done by using `GitHub workflows <https://docs.github.com/en/actions/using-workflows/about-workflows>`_.
 These workflows are automated processes that are defined by `YAML <https://yaml.org/>`_ files.
-This files should be placed in a directory called ``.github/workflows``.
+These files should be placed in a directory called ``.github/workflows``.

 A workflow can be configured to be triggered by one or more events.
 It is divided into one or more jobs, each one formed by at least one step.
 A step consists of running a script you define or an `action <https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions#actions>`_, that is, an application that performs a complex but usually repeated task.